bodo-ai/Bodo/docs/docs/file_io.md

     - Writing Pandas Dataframe index to an Iceberg table is not supported.
 If `index` and `index_label` are provided, they will be ignored.
     - `chunksize`, `dtype` and `method` arguments are not supported and will be ignored if provided.
+    - While Bodo can *append* to tables with an existing partition spec and/or sort order, it does not support creating new tables with a Partition Spec or Sort Order.

 ### Numpy binaries {#numpy-binary-section}